In the Air

 while ingulfed in flames.

-(A thank you note from a 9-year-old to a weatherman who visited his school, via the Metro, 15 March 2012.
-Submitted by Marika Rose)
+A thank you note from a 9-year-old to a weatherman who visited his school, via the Metro, 15 March 2012.
+By Marika Rose.

 Saying true things